CoShare: An Efficient Approach for Redundancy Allocation in NFV: Identifying Correlation among Nodes Due to Network Structural Dependence

 It can be verified: $0 \le DI(i|n) \le 1$.
-For the two extreme cases, $DI(i|n)=0$ tells that node $i$ does not experience connectivity problem with removal of node $n$, while $DI(i|n)=1$ implies that node $i$ is unable to connect with the other nodes after node $n$'s failure.
-Fundamentally, a higher $DI(i|n)$ value indicates higher dependence of node $i$ on node $n$ implied by the network structure.
+For the two extreme cases, $DI(i|n)=0$ tells that $i$ does not experience connectivity problem with removal of $n$, while $DI(i|n)=1$ implies that $i$ is unable to connect with any of the other nodes after $n$'s failure.